If you’re worried about goats wasting expensive mineral, you need a DIY Goat Mineral Feeder!

 You have two main options here that I recommend.
 And this depends on how many goats you have.

 If you have more than five goats, I would recommend a goat mineral.
-You can use this commercial goat mineral.
 It comes in a very small bag, so I don’t recommend it for a larger group.
 It’s a really good mineral if you have just a few goats.

 Now, here’s what I use for a lot of goats.
 I’ve been using this mineral for several years and I recommend it as a great quality, nutrient dense loose mineral.
 Cattle mineral.